TarVK/syntax-highlighter/highlighters/textmate/vscode/OBSERVATIONS.md

     -   Can use parent end as a lookahead to break out of multiple scopes at once
 -   If both "end" matches and a pattern in the scope matches, "end" gets priority:

-    -   Can use a negative lookahead of the conjunction of all sub-patterns as the "end" match in order to exit when no more children match
+    -   Can also use a negative lookahead of the conjunction of all sub-patterns as the "end" match in order to exit when no more children match

 -   Textmate 2 supports patterns within capture statements:
     <details>